cambridge-mlg/blog/_posts/2024-01-20-flow-matching.md

 [^2]: We can of course just compute $\nabla \log p_t(x)$ of the $p_t$ induced by $u_t$, but this will generally be ridiculoulsly expensive.

 [^interpolation]: The top row is with reference $p_0 = \mathcal{N}([-a, 0], I)$ and target $p_1 = (1/2) \mathcal{N}([a, -10], I) + (1 / 2) \mathcal{N}([a, 10], I)$, and the bottom row is the \ref{eq:g2g} example.
 The left column shows the straight-line solutions for the *marginals* and the right column shows the marginal solutions induced by considering the straight-line *conditional* interpolants.

+[^minibatch-ot-sampling-size]: Note the size of the resulting minibatch sampled from $\gamma(i, j)$ does not necessarily have to be of the same size as the minibatch size used to construct the minibatch OT approximation as we can sample from $\gamma$ with replacement, but using the same size is typically done in practice, e.g. Tong et al. (2023).